-Under Section 382, a future ownership change would subject the Company to additional annual limitations that apply to the amount of preownership change NOLs that may be used to offset post-ownership change taxable income.
-This limitation is generally determined by multiplying the value of a corporation's stock immediately before the ownership change by the applicable long-term tax-exempt rate.
+Under Section 382, a future ownership change would subject the Company to additional annual limitations that apply to the amount of preownership change NOLs and certain other tax attributes that may be used to offset post-ownership change taxable income.
+For NOLs, this limitation is generally determined by multiplying the value of a corporation's stock immediately before the ownership change by the applicable long-term taxexempt rate.
 Any unused annual limitation may, subject to certain limits, be carried over to later years, and the limitation may, under certain circumstances, be increased by built-in gains in the assets held by such corporation at the time of the ownership change.
-This limitation could cause the Company's U.S. federal income taxes to be greater, or to be paid earlier, than they otherwise would be, and could cause a portion of the Company's NOLs to expire unused.
+This limitation could cause the Company's U.S. federal income taxes to be greater, or to be paid earlier, than they otherwise would be, and could cause a portion of the Company's NOLs and certain other tax attributes to expire unused.
 Similar rules and limitations may apply for state income tax purposes.
-The Company's ability to use its NOL carryforwards will also depend on the amount of taxable income it generates in future periods.
-As a result, certain of the Company's NOL carryforwards may expire before it can generate sufficient taxable income to use them in full.
+The Company's ability to use its NOL carryforwards and certain other tax attributes will also depend on the amount of taxable income it generates in future periods.
+As a result, certain of the Company's NOL carryforwards and other tax attributes may expire before it can generate sufficient taxable income to use them in full.